 The following opportunities are currently available.
 To apply for any of these positions, please complete the volunteer application.
 Our Director of Volunteers will contact you to schedule an interview or invite you to an upcoming introduction to the Museum.
 If you have specific questions, please contact Janet Morris at 619.255.0245 or firstname.lastname@example.org.

-Canyoneers share the rich biodiversity of the region, leading guided natures walks on the coast, the mountains, the chapparel and the desert.
+Canyoneers share the rich biodiversity of the region, leading guided natures walks on the coast, the mountains, the chaparral and the desert.
 A Canyoneer receives superb training by Museum scientists and local experts on the flora, fauna, and geology of the region, including bird and plant identification, ecology, and Native American lore.
-The Saturday classes are 8 AM–2 PM from September 6–November 8.
-Upon completion of training, Canyoneers are asked to lead 12 hikes over a two-year period.
-To apply, please complete the volunteer application and indicate Canyoneer.
-You will be invited to an upcoming introduction.
+The Saturday classes are 8 AM–3 PM from September 6–November 8.
+Apply today.

 For other volunteer opportunities in the San Diego area, visit the Cultural Volunteer Managers Council website.